ldesousa/r.mblend/README.md

 r.mblend
 ==========

 Draft implementation of the [Mblend algorithm](http://www.sciencedirect.com/science/article/pii/S0098300416300012) as an add-on for [GRASS 7](https://grass.osgeo.org/grass7/).

+**The `r.mblend`  module is now included in the general [GRASS addons repository](https://github.com/OSGeo/grass-addons).** Please report issues there if necessary.
+This repository is now archived.

 Manual and detailed description is available at the [GRASS manual pages](https://grass.osgeo.org/grass74/manuals/addons/r.mblend.html).